Onitlasi Moraes

-Onitlasi Júnior de Moraes Rodrigues (born 3 October 1997), commonly known as Moraes, is a Brazilian footballer who plays as left back for Goiás.
+Onitlasi Júnior de Moraes Rodrigues (born 3 October 1997), commonly known as Moraes, is a Brazilian footballer who plays as left back for Operário Ferroviário, on loan from Goiás.

 Club career

 Early career

 Born in Goianira, Goiás, Moraes began his career at Goiás' youth setup in 2009.
 He moved to Atlético Goianiense in 2014, but was loaned to local side Bom Jesus in 2015.

 Known as Juninho at that time, he made his senior debut on 5 September 2015, starting in a 1–1 Campeonato Goiano Terceira Divisão home draw against Aparecida.
 He scored his first goal on 27 September, netting his team's second in a 3–2 away success over Monte Cristo.

 Back at Atlético for the 2016 campaign, Moraes extended his contract until 2020 in February.
 He made his first team debut for the club on 3 February of that year, coming on as a second-half substitute for Jorginho in a 3–0 away win against Trinadade for the Goiano championship.